Magnitude 5.6 earthquake hits Nepal and tremors are felt in New Delhi - ExBulletin

 Magnitude 5.6 earthquake hits Nepal and tremors are felt in New Delhi

-KATHMANDU (Reuters) – A 5.6-magnitude earthquake struck Nepal on Tuesday, damaging some homes and sending tremors as far as the Indian capital, New Delhi.
+KATHMANDU: A 5.6-magnitude earthquake hit Nepal on Tuesday (January 24), damaging some homes and causing tremors as far as the Indian capital, New Delhi.

 “It was a big earthquake.
 There were people gathered in the streets.
 There was terror for some time,” said Nain Rawal, an official in Bagura district near Jumla.